pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 ![Svija: SVG-based websites built in Adobe Illustrator](http://files.svija.love/github/readme-logo.png?2 "Svija: SVG-based websites built in Adobe Illustrator")

+Hello,

+Thank you for considering our app, Svija Tools, for Adobe Exchange.

+The app is used primarily to save SVG files from Adobe Illustrator, but it also can be used to:
+- duplicate layers
+- reset names
+- import styles
+- relink images

+<details><summary>more content</summary>

+---

 Test user:

 Ann Davidson URL: ann.svija.site Connect ID: ann Connect PW: D87p9yXSvUeYnGPX